Cyclopentene

 Cyclopentene is a chemical compound with the formula (CH2)3(CH)2.
 It is a colorless liquid with a petrol-like odor.
 It has few applications, and thus is mainly used as a minor component of gasoline, present in concentrations of less than 1%.
 It is one of the principal cycloalkenes.

-Production
+History and synthesis

+Cyclopentene was first prepared by Carl Gärtner in 1893 from iodocyclopentane with potassium hydroxide.
+He named it pentamethenylene (Pentamethenylen).

 Cyclopentene is produced industrially in large amounts by steam cracking of naphtha.
 In the laboratory, it is prepared by dehydration of cyclopentanol.
+Substituted cyclopentenes are the product of the vinylcyclopropane-cyclopentene rearrangement.

-It can also produced by the catalytic hydrogenation of cyclopentadiene.
+It can also be produced by the catalytic hydrogenation of cyclopentadiene.

-Use in mechanistic organic chemistry

-Cyclopentene is used in analysing the mechanisms of organic reactions.
-It can be obtained from vinylcyclopropane in the vinylcyclopropane-cyclopentene rearrangement.
+Reactions

 The polymerization of cyclopentene by Ziegler-Natta catalysts yields 1,3-linkages, not the more typical 1,2-linked polymer.

+Palladium-catalyzed hydrocarboxylation of cyclopentene gives cyclopentanecarboxylic acid: